algolia/docsearch/docs/src/behavior.md

 ## `appId`

-If you're running the DocSearch crawler on your own, you'll need to define your application ID using the `appId` key.
+If you're [running the DocSearch crawler on your own][2], you'll need to define your application ID using the `appId` key.
 If you're using the free hosted version, you don't need to add anything.

 ```javascript
 docsearch({